iredmail/force_password_change/README.md

-All credit goes to @wainlake.
+All credit goes to [@wainlake](https://bitbucket.org/wainlake/force_password_change).
 Thanks to @ly020044 for the patches.

 # Roundcube plugin: Force password change.

-This plugin is designed for Roundcube webmail.
-Current version works for iRedMail only (check details below, it's possible to tweak it to work with your own Roundcube webmail setup).
+This plugin is designed for Roundcube webmail deployed by [iRedMail](https://www.iredmail.org).

 ## License